By: Team T12-1 Since: Oct 2018 Licence: MIT

 login u/jon

-Expected: A message that indicates that the userjon
+Expected: A message that indicates that the userjondoes not exist is shown.

 -